-Learn about applying for a sewage permits like a new construction septic permit, alteration septic permit and repair septic permit in the City of Portland.
-Get the required application form and more information about sewage permits, septic system permits and sewage disposal permits.
+Learn about environmental soils and applying for a septic permits - new construction septic permit, alteration septic permit and repair septic permit in Multnomah County.
+Get the required forms and information about sewage permits, septic system permits and sewage disposal permits.

 What you need to get a septic permit